jbrzusto/fleetsie/README.md

 - don't include the `/dev/` in `DEVPARTN`
 - example:  `fleetsie_mod updatesd sdc1 sdc2`

+This can be useful for testing the provisioning code, by avoiding having to completely rewrite the SD card each time.
 ## fleetsie.service

 - installed and enabled by `fleetsie_mod` on the OS image